These are the best places to travel this summer

 Planning tip: Asbury Park is also heavy on cultural appeal.
 Stay late for a show at the legendary Stone Pony, where famous New Jersey son Bruce Springsteen got his start.

-Early morning clouds light up in pink and magenta against a blue sky at the Fire Island Lighthouse, Kismet, Long Island, as seen from the Lighthouse beach.
+Early morning clouds light up in pink and magenta against a blue sky over a lighthouse by a sandy beach.

 Hop on a ferry to car-free, 32-mile-long Fire Island for a welcome change of pace.
 If it’s your first visit, take the boat from Bay Shore to Ocean Beach, a quaint village with postcard-ready storefronts and restaurants.
 Cherry Grove and Fire Island Pines draw a vibrant LGBTIQ+ crowd.
 For house shares, bars and a thriving pickup scene, head to Kismet; Saltaire offers a slower, family vibe.